School of Nursing Statement of Commitment to Anti-Racism

 - “Create a safe place for faculty to bring situations forward and discuss how to address and learn from them.”

-Additionally, Stepping In: An Evidence Based Model for Responding to Discriminatory Behavior: An Active Bystander Training is available.
+- Additionally, Stepping In: An Evidence-Based Model for Responding to Discriminatory Behavior: An Active Bystander Training is available.
 This training workshop raises awareness of bias and set expectations for patients, staff and students/trainees to speak up/step in using the framework of practical intervention strategies.

 - “Create safe spaces for students and staff for dialog, being together, and learning.”

-- Started and Ongoing: Stepping In: An Evidence Based Model for Responding to Discriminatory Behavior: An Active Bystander Training is available.
-This training workshop raises awareness of bias and set expectations for patients, staff and students/trainees to speak up/step in using the framework of practical intervention strategies.
-Drop-in meetings have been hosted for students and staff for dialog, being together, and learning.
-Faculty member Asma Taha and Karen Reifenstein met previously with some students.
+Started and Ongoing: Stepping In: An Evidence-Based Model for Responding to Discriminatory Behavior: An Active Bystander Training is available.
+This training workshop raises awareness of bias and sets expectations for patients, staff and students/trainees to speak up/step in using the framework of practical intervention strategies.Meetings have been hosted for students and staff for dialog, being together, and learning.
+Karen Reifenstein met previously individually with several students.
 This space created an opportunity for informal mentoring as well, and Karen Reifenstein continues to informally mentor a recent graduate from the SON.

 Strategic Objectives under People & Culture